GenWise/Zoom-Transcript-Insights/docs/automated_processing.md

 Logs for the daily processing are stored in the `logs` directory:

-- `logs/daily_processing_YYYY-MM-DD.log`: Detailed logs for each daily run
+- `logs/daily_processing_YYYY-MM-DD.log`: Detailed logs for each daily run (preserved by date)
-- `logs/cron_daily_processing.log`: Output from the cron job execution
+- `logs/cron_daily_processing.log`: Output from the cron job execution (overwritten daily)

+The system automatically performs log rotation, keeping only the last 30 days of daily processing logs to prevent disk space issues.

 ## Components